 Disco Elysium is available on Windows, with PS4, Xbox One, and even Nintendo Switch ports in the works.

-Stardew Valley could perhaps be described best as a small-town life simulator.
+Stardew Valley could perhaps be described best as a small-town life simulator game.
 The game opens with the player inheriting a farm in a run-down village, and from there it’s all about everyday living.

 The game divides into days, months, and years.
 Players can only accomplish so many activities in a given day, forcing them to choose their priorities wisely.
 Whether they’re growing crops, helping townsfolk with problems, or exploring caves to find resources, players must decide what they value and pursue it.